hannorein/rebound/docs/collisions.md

 ### Halt

-This function resolves a collision by simply halting the integration and setting the `status` flag in the simulation to `REB_EXIT_COLLISION`.
+This function resolves a collision by simply halting the integration and setting the `status` flag in the simulation to `REB_STATUS_COLLISION`.
 In python this will raise the `Collision` exception.
 This is the default.
 It can also be set manually using the following syntax: